Eurovision Song Contest 2009: Semi-final 2

-The second semi final took place on 14 May 2009.
-France and Russia voted in this semi-final.
-Spain was also scheduled to televote in this semi-final, but due to scheduling conflicts at Televisión Española (TVE), the semi-final was aired late and Spanish viewers were not able to vote, so the Spanish jury's vote was used instead.
+The second semi final took place on 14 May 2009 at 23:00 MST (21:00 CEST).
+All the countries competing in this semi-final were eligible to vote, plus France, Russia and Spain.
+However, Spain used jury vote instead of televoting, as the semi-final was aired late due to scheduling conflicts at Televisión Española (TVE), and Spanish viewers were not able to vote.
+The highlighted countries qualified for the final.